kmcryle/RawtoReady/README.md

 ## How to Access the Project Locally?
 1. Clone the repository.
    - git clone https://github.com/kmcryle/RawtoReady.git
-2. Navigate to the project folder
+2. Navigate to the project folder.
    - cd RawtoReady
-3. Install the dependencies
+3. Install the dependencies.
    - pip install -r requirements.txt
-4. Run the application (sprint 4 is the final .py file)
+4. Run the application (sprint 4 is the final .py file).
    - streamlit run sprint4.py
 5. Open the local URL shown in your terminal to access the app.